K-Chinmay/stackoverflow-clone/README.md

 # `npm start`

-use the above command on the client and server side to run server
+use the above command on the client and server side to run the server